- Sponsored a speech by the Holocaust-denying professor Norman Finkelstein

 In February 2006, MSA CU was one of 52 Muslim organizations that signed a press release denouncing a Danish newspaper’s then-recent publication of a series of cartoons lampooning the founder of Islam as a terrorist.
 Asserting that “freedom of expression is not absolute,” the press release “condemn[ed] strongly the continuous insults and humiliation against our Prophet Muhammad.”
 Fellow signatories included the American Muslim Association of North America, the MSAs of several universities, and a number of Islamic societies, Muslim centers, and mosques.
 Notably, the petition did not condemn the wave of protests and deadly riots which Muslims across the globe had launched in reaction to the cartoons.

-In October 2006, MSA CU members participated in a rowdy demonstration protesting a Columbia speaking appearance by Jim Gilchrist, founder of the Minuteman Project which opposes illegal immigration.
+In October 2006, MSA CU members participated in a raucous demonstration protesting a Columbia speaking appearance by Jim Gilchrist, founder of the Minuteman Project which opposed illegal immigration across America’s southern border.
 After Gilchrist took the microphone, more than 20 students stormed the stage; two of them unfurled a banner reading, “No human being is illegal.”

-At a November 2008 Columbia University event titled “From Hate to Love,” Walid Shoebat, a former Palestinian terrorist who had later renounced the ideology of jihad, spoke against Islamic terrorism.
-Omar Siddiqi, then-president of MSA CU, chose not to attend the Shoebat speech because “I knew what he was going to say.”
-“I respect his right to speak,” added Siddiqi, “but they [people like Shoebat] deprave and dehumanize groups.”
+At a November 2006 Columbia University event titled “From Hate to Love,” Walid Shoebat, a former Palestinian terrorist who had since renounced the ideology of jihad, spoke out against Islamic terrorism.
+Omar Siddiqi, then-president of MSA CU, chose not to attend the Shoebat speech because, as he put it, people like Shoebat “deprave and dehumanize groups.”

-In April 2009, MSA CU co-sponsored an event hosted by KashmirCorps, a nonprofit organization whose mission is “to improve the welfare of Kashmiri society through service and research.”
-The main sponsor and keynote speaker of the event was Farooq Kathwari, the chairman and president of Ethan Allen Interiors, Inc. Kathwari, whose son Irfan was killed in Afghanistan while waging jihad against the Russians in 1992, had previously spoken at the 2004 national conference of the Islamic Society of North America.
+In April 2009, MSA CU co-sponsored an event hosted by KashmirCorps, a nonprofit organization whose stated mission is “to improve the welfare of Kashmiri society through service and research.”
+The main sponsor and keynote speaker of the event was Farooq Kathwari, the chairman and president of Ethan Allen Interiors, Inc. Kathwari, whose son Irfan had been killed in Afghanistan while waging jihad against the Russians in 1992, had spoken at the 2004 national conference of the Islamic Society of North America.

-MSA CU has participated numerous times — along with more than 250 fellow Muslim organizations (mostly chapters of the MSA) — in the annual “Ramadan Fast-a-Thon,” where students eat nothing from sunrise to sundown on one designated day each year.
-The purpose of this event — which was initiated shortly after the September 11, 2001 terrorist attacks — is twofold: to “raise money for the hungry and poor,” and to help Americans “increase” their “understanding” of Muslims’ good intentions.
+MSA CU has participated numerous times — along with more than 250 fellow Muslim organizations (mostly chapters of the MSA) — in an annual “Ramadan Fast-a-Thon,” where students, on one designated day each year, eat nothing at all from sunrise to sundown.
+The stated purpose of this event — which was initiated shortly after the September 11, 2001 terrorist attacks — is twofold: to raise money for the hungry and poor, and to help Americans increase their understanding of Muslims’ good intentions.
 Such notables as Sheikh Muhammad Nur Abdullah, Sheikh Abdullah Idris Ali, Imam Zaid Shakir, and Sheikh Hamza Yusuf have endorsed the Fast-a-Thon.